ZSzabo-85/Snort-Lab/README.md

 The following activities will be used to generate logs Using Kali web browser for  Command injection and XSS to DVWA hosted on Metasploitable.
 Kali web browser http://192.168.80.10 then select DVWA

+**Note:** Snort was stopped and restarted between the XSS and Command Injection tests.
+This created separate log files for each attack scenario, making it easier to analyse and correlate events during the investigation process.
 ### XSS

 Use payload as <script>alert(“THEPAYLOAD”)</script>